 We identified a putative molecular mechanism, altered monocyte polarization, that may contribute to the established links between changes in human diets associated with industrialization and increases in chronic disease (Cordain et al., 2005; Drake et al., 2018; Jacka et al., 2010; Lea et al., 2020; Manzel et al., 2014; Pontzer et al., 2018; Smil, 1989; Smyth & Heron, 2006).
 Comparative studies of human health across different modern populations – namely those consuming traditional hunter-gatherer, forager-horticulturalist, or pastoralist diets versus modern, Western-like diets – lend support for the evolutionary mismatch hypothesis (Eaton et al., 1988; H. Kaplan et al., 2017; Lea et al., 2020; Pontzer et al., 2018).
-In particular, this work has found that traditional populations have much lower rates of non-communicable diseases, especially cardiometabolic diseases, relative to Western societies; however, because so many lifestyle factors differ between traditional and Western, HICs, it has been difficult to understand the role of diet specifically in driving health variation or to address causality (Snodgrass, 2013; Kraft et al., 2018; Lagranja et al., 2015).
+In particular, this work has found that traditional populations have much lower rates of non-communicable diseases, especially cardiometabolic diseases, relative to Western societies; however, because so many lifestyle factors differ between traditional societies and those in Western, high income countries, it has been difficult to understand the role of diet specifically in driving health variation or to address causality (Snodgrass, 2013; Kraft et al., 2018; Lagranja et al., 2015).
+Additionally, it is difficult to collect samples appropriate for genomic analyses from subsistence-level groups, and consequently the molecular correlates of industrial transitions and evolutionary mismatch remain largely unexplored.
 Our preclinical randomized study design allows us to draw causal inferences about the role of Western diets in the development of chronic diseases of aging, and provides important data about cellular and molecular mechanisms that may contribute to evolutionary mismatch.
-These data support future studies to compare the transcriptional response to diet in our preclinical study with the gene regulatory variation observed between traditional and more market-integrated or Western-like human groups.
+These data set the stage for future studies that could compare the transcriptional response to diet in our preclinical study with gene regulatory variation observed between traditional and more market-integrated or Western-like human groups.

-Beyond alterations in gene expression, we also identified differences in gene co-expression and enrichment of transcription factor binding motifs, suggesting that diet exerts differential effects on gene regulatory networks.
-Numerous transcription factors appear to be involved in diet-regulated gene expression.
-Members of the E26 transformation-specific (ETS), specificity protein (Sp)/Krüppel-like family (KLF), myocyte-specific enhancer factor (MEF), and interferon-regulatory factor (IRF) families of transcription factors, which have all been linked to myeloid differentiation (Chistiakov et al., 2018; Schuler et al., 2008; Scott et al., 1994; Zhang et al., 1994), were overrepresented in regulatory regions of genes with higher expression in the Mediterranean diet group (“Mediterranean genes).
+Beyond changes in gene expression, we also identified differences in gene co-expression and enrichment of transcription factor binding motifs, suggesting that diet exerts differential effects on gene regulatory networks.
+Many transcription factors appear to be involved in diet-regulated gene expression.
+Members of the E26 transformation-specific (ETS), specificity protein (Sp)/Krüppel-like family (KLF), myocyte-specific enhancer factor (MEF), and interferon-regulatory factor (IRF) families of transcription factors, which have all been linked to myeloid differentiation (Chistiakov et al., 2018; Schuler et al., 2008; Scott et al., 1994; D. E. Zhang et al., 1994), were overrepresented in regulatory regions of genes with higher expression in the Mediterranean diet group (“Mediterranean genes”).
 Three IRF family transcription factors had binding motifs enriched in Mediterranean genes: IRF-1 and IRF-8 are both linked to M1 monocyte polarization, while IRF-3 is associated with M2 polarization.
 The sole transcription factor with binding sites enriched in Western diet-associated genes, ATF2, is a key mediator of inflammatory pathways and diseases, including response to bacterial endotoxin, atherosclerosis, and obesity (Fledderus et al., 2007; Miyata et al., 2012; Reimold et al., 2001).
 Western genes were enriched for activation of the MAPKK pathway, which lies upstream of ATF2 (Herlaar & Brown, 1999), supporting a role in monocyte polarization.
 Transcription factors were also overrepresented in the pairs of differentially co-expressed genes, further indicating that diet alters regulatory networks and monocyte differentiation and polarization.